Gambling related articles

 or re-tell ancient folklore of huge wins in the past.

-their misfortune as rivals come back from the dead
+as rivals come back from the dead when all seemed

 Last week, bars across Australia will have witnessed

-League betting boasting or shying away from football
+boasting or shying away from football talk after Arsenal's

-Reading in the English Capital One Cup.
-Reading cantered
+English Capital One Cup.
+Reading cantered to a 4-0

-to a 4-0 lead that tipped the odds of winning so much
+lead that tipped the odds of winning so much in their

-in their favour that few would bet on anything else.
+favour that few would bet on anything else.
+But Arsenal's

-joy to follow in England and the Gunners clawed back
+in England and the Gunners clawed back the four-goal

-the four-goal deficit to draw 4-4 in the fifth minute
+deficit to draw 4-4 in the fifth minute of stoppage

 No doubt there are sob stories about people losing